8 Ways to Stay Warm If You’re A Cold-Blooded Human

-Winter is coming.
+Winter.
 My least favourite season (apart from Christmas) because of the cold weather.
 My sister, Debbie, and I are some of those people who are always bundled up in multiple layers, when more ‘normal’ people are content with long-sleeved t-shirt.
 We feel the cold.
 There’s a name for us: friolero.

 Friolero (Spanish): having a special sensitivity to cold.
 Being friolero doesn’t imply criticism.
 It’s like being left-handed or lactose intolerant: just a fact about you.
 The word is affectionate, some of one’s favourite people might be especially friolero – and therefore in special need of blankets and hugs.